smb9-4/Studiora_AI/README.md

 ---

-# 📜 License

-This project is released under the MIT License.
+## 🤝 Contributors

+**Team Studiora AI**
+- Shrikant
+- Team Members

 ---

+## 📜 License

+This project is released under the [MIT License](LICENSE).

+---

-# ⭐ Support
+## ⭐ Support

-If you found this project useful,
+If you found this project useful:

-⭐ Star the repository
+- ⭐ Star the repository

-🍴 Fork the repository
+- 🍴 Fork the repository

-📢 Share with others
+- 📢 Share with others

-Contributions are always welcome.
+Contributions are always welcome!